2023-24 Academic Catalog Page

 I Incomplete; passing, but with certain required work still unfinished, about which prior arrangement has been made.
 These grades factor in as a failing grade until resolved.
 Unresolved I grades turn into F grades in 40 days.
 See Incomplete Grades policy and requirements, below.

 W Authorized withdrawal after the add/drop deadline.
 A "W" grade might count in the maximum credits allowed with full time tuition depending on the date of a drop.
 A "W" grade may impact your ability to take further courses within these limits or may create an overload where additional fees apply.
 The grade may be noted as AW on the transcript if specific withdrawal criteria and documentation is provided to the Dean of Students Office within a maximum two-week timeline.

 NR Not Recommended; for Education students only.
 A student receiving an NR grade in Student Teaching will not be recommended for certification but will receive college credit for the experience.

 M Missing Grades are recorded when a faculty member does not meet the grading deadline.
 Faculty are expected to resolve the missing grades immediately through Arches.
 Students should contact their instructor with questions.
 These grades factor in as a failing grade until resolved.
 Unresolved M grades turn into F grades in 10 business days.

 Pass-No Credit is available to students with permission of the advisor within the following guidelines:

 - A student may use the Pass-No Credit option to the point where it does not exceed 10 percent of the total credit hours completed or in progress.
-Courses which are mandatory Pass-No Credit will not be counted in the 10-percent ﬁgure.
+Courses which are mandatory Pass-No Credit (internships, field experiences, etc.) will not be counted in the 10-percent ﬁgure.